primer/react/docs/content/Details.md

 ## Manage the open state manually
 The `Details` element is built to also let you manage the open state and toggle functionality if necessary.
 Just provide values to the `open` and `onToggle` props.

+**Note:** The `overlay` prop will not function automatically if you chose to provide your own `open` state.
+You'll need to implement this yourself.

 ```jsx live
 // state component is for demo purposes only.
 <State default={false}>